 State Agencies Size Up Impact of Federal Shutdown

-Posted to: Congress, Economics, Education, Health Care, Housing, Jobs, Labor, State Budget, State Capitol, White House
+Posted to: Congress, The Economy, Education, Health Care, Housing, Jobs, Labor, State Budget, State Capitol, White House

 In anticipation of a prolonged government shutdown, Gov. Dannel P. Malloy’s Budget Director Ben Barnes asked state agencies last week to identify federally funded programs and positions that could be impacted.